Prepare for Air Force Basic Military Training:

 In my opinion, this may be one of the most important things to learn before going to BMT.
 I don't think anyone in my flight had this down perfectly, even by the time we graduated.
 It gets really tricky at BMT, so learn it the best you can right now.
 Don't be hard on yourself at BMT when you slip up.
 To understand and memorize your reporting statement before leaving, check out this link: CLICK HERE

-Learn the Air Force Core Values
+Air Force Core Values

 The Core values are very simple.
 3 things you need to memorize in this order: